-You may be able to continue working for longer and/or adjust your expectations for the annual income that may be available to you in retirement.
+To keep the same contribution rate... you may be able to continue working for longer and/or adjust your expectations for the annual income that may be available to you in retirement.

-You may be able to adjust your expectations for the annual income available to you in retirement and/or top up your super with extra contributions.
+To keep the same retirement age...you may be able to adjust your expectations for the annual income available to you in retirement and/or top up your super with extra contributions.

-You may be able to top up your super with extra contributions and/or remain working for longer in order to accumulate more super to meet your income goal.
+To keep the same desired retirement income...you may be able to top up your super with extra contributions and/or remain working for longer in order to accumulate more super to meet your income goal.

 Try this handy calculator to see how you can help maximise your retirement savings.
 (Source: ASIC MoneySmart)